How to Adjust Garage Door Cables – A Guide

 Check the drum where the cable is wrapped to check the balance of the garage door.
 See if the cable is wrapped neatly around the drum and if both sides are aligned.
 Now, remove the clamps and plug the opener.
 Test the garage door for its smooth operation.
 Your garage door is now good to use.

 Adjusting garage door cables is a laborious task and must be done right.
-Only experts for garage doors can handle this with ease and efficiency.
+Only garage door repair experts can handle this with ease and efficiency.
 Call Thrifty Garage Door Repair in Vancouver, BC for adjusting the garage door cables and do it safely and securely.